Props MVP Redesign

 PROBLEM

-Testing showed users liked the idea behind Props, but the experience felt overwhelming and unintuitive.
+Users liked the idea behind Props, but it felt overwhelming and unintuitive.

-Testing showed users liked the idea behind Props, but the experience felt overwhelming and unintuitive.
+Users liked the idea behind Props, but it felt overwhelming and unintuitive.

 50%